-You are a Dark Autumn if the dominant characteristic of your overall appearance is dark, and the secondary characteristic is warm – meaning warm colours suit you better than cooler ones.
+You are a Dark Autumn if the primary colour aspect of your overall appearance is dark, and the secondary aspect is warm – meaning warm colours suit you better than cooler ones.

-The most common colours of Dark Autumn eyes are dark hazel, dark green, warm dark brown, and warm black.
-Though very rare, eyes of this sub-season can also be muted dark blue.
-You may notice swirling and erratic borders around the pupil as well as freckles on the iris which are characteristic for Autumn eyes.
+The most common colours for Dark Autumn eyes are dark hazel, dark green, warm dark brown and warm black.
+Though very rare, eyes of this colour season can also be muted dark blue.
+You may notice swirling and erratic borders around the pupil and freckles on the iris, which are characteristic of Autumn eyes.

 The skin is either neutral or neutral-warm – meaning both gold and silver look good against it, but gold looks better.
-It ranges from from light to deep (II to VI on the Fitzpatrick scale).
-Skin undertones can be either golden or red.
-Dark Autumn skin can be quite pale in winter and may also have freckles.
+Dark Autumn skin comes in a variety of shades ranging from light to deep.
+Skin undertones are golden or bronze.
+The skin can appear pale in winter and may also have freckles.

-Dark Autumn hair is typically medium to dark golden brown, deep chestnut, deep auburn, or black-brown but with golden or yellow undertones.
-Regardless of the colour, Dark Autumn hair has a rich, warm, and deep glow to it and may develop golden or red highlights when in the sun.
+Dark Autumn hair is typically medium to dark golden brown, dark auburn, dark brown or black-brown but with warm undertones.
+Regardless of the colour, Dark Autumn hair has a rich, warm and deep glow to it and may develop golden or red highlights when in the sun.